nginxinc/nginx-gateway-fabric/tests/README.md

-stop-longevity-test            Stops the longevity test and collects results sync-files-to-vm               Syncs your local NGF files with the NGF repo on the VM test                           Runs the functional tests on your default k8s cluster
+stop-longevity-test            Stops the longevity test and collects results sync-files-to-vm               Syncs your local NGF files with the NGF repo on the VM test                           Runs the functional tests on your default k8s cluster test-with-plus                 Runs the functional tests for NGF with NGINX Plus on your default k8s cluster
 ```

 **Note:** The following variables are configurable when running the below `make` commands: